What Does Straight Out of Central Casting Mean?

 How the term originated

-The expression "out of Central Casting" has been around about as long as Central Casting itself.
-It started appearing in newspapers in the late 1920s, as a way to indicate that someone was hired by or came from the Central Casting Bureau.
+The expression "out of Central Casting" has been around about as long as Central Casting itself, appearing in newspapers in the late 1920s as a way to indicate that someone was hired by or came from the Central Casting Corporation.
 Articles about the entertainment business were republished throughout the country, with phrases like "extras sent out from Central Casting" and "calls go out to Central Casting."
-So while people outside of Hollywood may not have known much about Central Casting as a company, these stories were building the foundations of what would become a well-known phrase.
+So, while people outside of Hollywood may not have known much about Central Casting as a company, these stories were building the foundations of what would become a well-known phrase.

 On March 3, 1953, Los Angeles correspondent for the St. Louis Post-Dispatch Gene Sherman published an article about an 83-year-old man who decided to enroll at the University of California, Los Angeles.
 Sherman described the man as having "a formidable shock of white hair and a magnificent goatee, he looks as if he had just walked out of Central Casting with the role of a witty, kindly old prospector in the latest western movie."
 This was one of the first examples of "out of Central Casting" being used in the figurative sense.